qbzzt/etherdocs/startingout/readme.md

 This function calls the contract to increment the stored value.
 Calling the blockchain is a slow process, so this is [an `async` function](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await), which doesn't block the JavaScript interpreted process.

+This function is called from a button ib the HTML.

 ```javascript
 const increment = async () => {